Alan Shipnuck

-Early life
+Early life and education

-Shipnuck is a native of Salinas, in Central California.
-His father David Shipnuck was an economics professor at Hartnell College.
+Shipnuck is a native of Salinas northeast of Monterey in central California.
+His father David Shipnuck was an economics professor at Hartnell College in Salinas.
 His late mother Barbara Shipnuck was the first woman elected to the Monterey County Board of Supervisors, serving four terms.
-Shipnuck grew up playing sports and reading about sports; he combined these passions by becoming the editor of his junior high newspaper and the Salinas High yearbook, while spending his summers working as a "cart boy" at Pebble Beach Golf Links.
-When he was a junior in high school, Shipnuck answered an ad in The Salinas Californian under the headline "Sportswriters Wanted," beginning his career in journalism.
+He grew up playing sports and reading about sports; he combined the passions becoming the editor of his junior high newspaper and the Salinas High School yearbook, while spending his summers working as a "cart boy" at the renowned Pebble Beach Golf Links in Pebble Beach, California.
+When he was a junior in high school, he answered an ad in The Salinas Californian under the headline "Sportswriters Wanted," beginning his journalism career with the newspaper.

-Magazine career
+Journalism career

-While an undergrad at UCLA, Shipnuck maintained a two-year correspondence with Mark Mulvoy, the managing editor of SI whom he had met on the first tee at Pebble Beach.
-This led to an internship beginning in January 1994, when Shipnuck took a leave of absence from UCLA to work out of SI's headquarters in New York City on the nascent Golf Plus section, which provided supplemental coverage of the sport to subscribers.
+While an undergrad at UCLA in Los Angeles, Shipnuck maintained a two-year correspondence with Mark Mulvoy, the managing editor of SI whom he had met on the first tee at Pebble Beach.
+That led to an internship beginning in January 1994, when Shipnuck took a leave of absence from UCLA to work out of SI's headquarters in Manhattan, New York writing for the nascent Golf Plus section, providing supplemental coverage of the sport to subscribers.
 Shipnuck earned numerous bylines during his internship, culminating with a cover story on Ken Griffey, Jr. in the August 8, 1994 issue.
-After returning to UCLA to earn his Communications degree, Shipnuck was hired in April 1996 as the youngest staff writer in Sports Illustrated history.
+After returning to UCLA to earn his communications degree, Shipnuck was hired in April 1996 as the youngest staff writer in Sports Illustrated's history.

 Shipnuck covered more than 70 of golf's major championships for SI and wrote two dozen cover stories on subjects including Sportsman of the Year pieces on Brett Favre and Michael Phelps.
-His 7,000 word feature about Donald Trump made international news when it revealed the President had referred to the White House as a "dump."
+His 7,000 word feature about Donald Trump made international news when it revealed the president had referred to the White House as being a "dump."

 In April 2018, Shipnuck left SI to join Golf Magazine.
 In 2021, he won his 12th first-place citation in the annual awards contest conducted by the Golf Writers Association of America, breaking the record held by Dan Jenkins, a member of the World Golf Hall of Fame.
 In March 2021, Shipnuck left Golf Magazine to serve as partner and executive editor at a new media company, the Fire Pit Collective.
+He joined Skratch Golf in the summer of 2025 and is now a Writer at Large.
+In 2026, he extended his record with a 14th first-place citation in the Golf Writers Association of America annual writing awards competition.